barchart/alerting-service-public/README.md

 JSON-out:

-	The "alert" object that was enabled.
+	The "Alert" object that was enabled.

 ###disableAlert

-Stops an alert from processing.
+Stops an "Alert" object from processing.
 No notifications will be sent.

 JSON-in: